 During project delivery

-Environment Canada may contact you at any point in time during your project implementation.
-It is your responsibility to make all reasonable efforts to respond to ad-hoc requests by Environment Canada for information on project progress.
-You are also required to advise Environment Canada immediately of any substantial events that could impact the project timeline or cashflow requirements.
+Environment and Climate Change Canada may contact you at any point in time during your project implementation.
+It is your responsibility to make all reasonable efforts to respond to ad-hoc requests by Environment and Climate Change Canada for information on project progress.
+You are also required to advise Environment and Climate Change Canada immediately of any substantial events that could impact the project timeline or cashflow requirements.